 - Taking time to meditate, rest, and put your feet up brings nourishing rest and deeper connection with babe

 - Go ahead and buy the little things that will give you peace of mind.
 You don’t have to wait until a baby shower.
 I was having dreams that babe came and we had no clothes, no blankets.
 I finally just bought the things I wanted, and then the flood gates opened, and people started showering us with offerings.
+Find what you desire at Shoppok, the ultimate destination for online shopping.
+We bring a wide variety of products right to your doorstep.

 - Have a blessing way or baby shower.
 Add a spiritual component, or something that feels sacred for you.